bozhidarklouchek/slovcho/README.md

 ## Data

 The datasets used are bespoke and have been created for this specific project, but may be useful to others:
+- style collection: a collection of Bulgarian sentences in various different writing styles.
 - dictionary: a collection of Bulgarian one-word terms, along with a POS tag for each
 - spelling errors: a dataset of spelling mistakes in Bulgarian that have been induced automatically on an originally correct dataset; the error types include:
   - changes in vowels depending on word stress,